 - Have a family member or friend with you during your appointment, if possible.
 He or she can take notes, ask questions to clarify information, and help you remember what your doctor says.

 - Be honest and direct about what you do or do not plan to do.

 Learn all you can about your health problem

 Good information-whether you get it from your doctor, the library, or a trusted website-is a powerful tool for helping you make wise health decisions.
 If you have a complicated problem or want to know more about your health options:

 - Start by asking your doctor if he or she has information about your problem that you could take home.
 Some doctors offer DVDs, CDs, brochures, or reprints from medical journals.
 Some doctors can send links to video, websites, or other electronic information.

 - If you need to make a decision about a treatment, find out how quickly you need to decide.
 You may have a few days, weeks, or months to explore your options.

 - If your health plan has an advice line, call and ask if they can help you get more information.

-- If you use the Internet to find health information, start by searching sources such as your provincial website and Health Canada, or a national organization that represents a particular disease, like the Canadian Diabetes Association or the Canadian Cancer Society.
+- If you use the Internet to find health information, start by searching sources such as your provincial website and Health Canada, or a national organization that represents a particular disease, like Diabetes Canada or the Canadian Cancer Society.
 These sources present information that is based on the analysis of a large body of medical evidence.
 Your health plan may also provide health information on its website.

 - If you have questions or concerns about the information you find, discuss them with your doctor.